Palos Heights Trust And Will Lawyer

 Many people incorrectly assume that an estate plan is complete after they have drafted a will.
 But a will may not be enough.
 Depending on the value of your assets, a will may still land your loved ones in probate court after your passing.
 Probate court can be costly and time-consuming.
 An experienced estate planning attorney can explain what you may need to ensure that your loved ones are cared for upon your death.

 Our Cook County Living Trust Attorney Is Detailed And Thorough

-Our Illinois lawyer at The Morrone Group, LLC, understands that planning for your death can be overwhelming.
+Our Illinois lawyer at James J. Morrone Law, PC, understands that planning for your death can be overwhelming.
 Our clients come to us in a wide array of states — from confused and nervous to prepared and informed.
 By drawing on more than 27 years of legal experience, attorney James J. Morrone is prepared to help you as you plan for the future and protect your assets.

 Wills can be an effective start to estate planning, but without a revocable living trust, your loved ones could still face probate court, and possibly applying for a guardianship, should you become physically or mentally incompetent or disabled.

 A living trust properly protects and titles your assets so you can avoid probate court.
 Additionally, it provides for you if you become incapacitated.
 A trust also offers the following:

 - It provides continuity in the handling of your affairs by efficiently transferring your property to your loved ones.

 - It easily moves with you from state to state.

 - It creates a protective trust for your loved ones that is free from the supervision of the probate court.

 - It can be easily changed should you desire to do so.